lawrence2004/Skill-Bridge/README.md

-🛠️ Freelancer Marketplace Backend (Spring Boot)
+🛠️ Skill-Bridge Backend (Spring Boot)
 This is the backend service for a Freelancer Marketplace application (similar to Fiverr or Upwork), built using Spring Boot.
 It handles user authentication, job posting, bidding, hiring, reviews, and mock payment processing.

 📌 Features